facioquo/stock-indicators-python/docs/CONTRIBUTING.md

 ## Testing

+- We use [Pytest](https://docs.pytest.org/en/6.2.x/) for testing.
-- Review the `tests/indicators` folder for examples of unit tests.
+- Review the `tests` folder for examples of unit tests.
 Just copy one of these.
 - New indicators should be tested against manually calculated, proven, accurate results.
 It is helpful to include your manual calculations spreadsheet in the appropriate indicator folder when [submitting changes](#submitting-changes).
-- Historical Stock Quotes are automatically added to unit test methods.
-A `Data.Quotes.xlsx` Excel file is included in the `tests/_common` folder that is an exact copy of what is used in the unit tests.
+- Historical Stock Quotes are automatically added as Pytest fixtures.
+A `History.xlsx` Excel file is included in the `tests` folder that is an exact copy of what is used in the unit tests.
 Use this for your manual calculations to ensure that it is correct.
 Do not commit changes to this Excel file.
 - We expect all unit tests to execute successfully and all Errors and Warning resolved before you submit your code.
 - Failed builds or unit testing will block acceptance of your Pull Request when submitting changes.